Writing and SPAG

 During their time at Spire, children are taught a variety of purposes of writing through the use of our long-term overview, and as this increases, the children’s ability to combine and manipulate different grammatical features in their writing, also becomes more apparent.
 At Spire, the children’s writing is based on their current area of learning (History, Geography or Art and Design) or, the class text that they have been studying.
 This enables the pupils to write about meaningful topics and areas of the curriculum where they have increasing knowledge to make it relatable.

 Spelling is streamlined across year groups so that the pupils access spellings that are the appropriate for their abilities.
 We follow Ed Shed’s spelling scheme which is in line with the National Curriculum.
-The children are sent home with their spellings weekly and are tested on a Friday, the children can access these on Ed Shed.
+The children are sent home with their spellings weekly and are tested on a Friday.

 Subject Information: